smart-edge-open/ido-specs/doc/core-network/openness_ngc.md

 #### 5GC Notifications

 The external services/consumer can subscribe for 5GC events using AF NB APIs.
-Currently Policy Authorization Notification and Traffic Influence Notification for DNAI change(UP_PATH_CHANGE) is supported but the framework can be extended for any events coming from 5GC.
+Currently, Policy Authorization Notification for DNAI Change(UP_PATH_CHANGE) and Traffic Influence Notification for DNAI Change(UP_PATH_CHANGE) are supported but the framework can be extended for any events coming from 5GC.
 There are two delivery mechanisms for such notifications:

 * The consumer provides a notificationURI in the AF NB API where it wants to receive the notifications.
 This URI can be HTTP/HTTPS.
 AF is the client in this case and would send the notifications to the notification URI through POST request